Mukeshvaza10/my_one_two/README.md

-# giriraj_time_table_task
+# myOneTwoTask
-This is project of Giriraj task performed by Mukesh Vaza
+This is project of myOneTwoTask task performed by Mukesh Vaza

 =>Install this project on your PC